Nilabh Nishchhal — Updated On June 10th, 2021

 Introduction

-By virtue of this monopolistic hold, the data being stored by an organization, especially the Relational Databases needs the use of SQL to access the database, as well as to create tables, and some operations on the tables as well.
+By this monopolistic hold, the data being stored by an organization, especially the Relational Databases, needs the use of SQL to access the database and create tables and some operations on the tables.
 Most of these operations can be done in Python using Pandas as well.
-Through experience, I have noticed that for some operations, SQL is more efficient (and hence easy to use) and for others, Pandas has an upper hand (and hence more fun to use).
+Through experience, I have noticed that SQL is more efficient (and hence easy to use) for some operations, and for others, Pandas has the upper hand (and hence more fun to use).

-The purpose of this article is to introduce you to “Best of Both Worlds”.
+This article aims to introduce you to “Best of Both Worlds.”
 You shall know how to do operations in both of these interchangeably.
-This will be of much use to those who have experience working with SQL but new to Python.
+This will be useful to those with experience working with SQL but new to Python.
 Just one more thing: This is my first attempt to marry SQL and Python.
-Watch out this space for more such articles and leave your demand for specific topics in comments for me to write about them.
+Watch out this space for more such articles, and leave your demand for specific topics in comments for me to write about them.

 Installing and Importing the library pyodbc

-We are going to use the library named pyodbc to connect python to SQL.
+We are going to use the library named pyodbc to connect Python to SQL.
 This will give us the ability to use the dynamic nature of Python to build and run queries like SQL.
 These two languages together are a formidable force in our hands.
-These together can take your code to the pinnacle of automation and efficiency.
+Together, these can take your code to the pinnacle of automation and efficiency.

 pip install pyodbc

-and then import the library in your Jupyter notebook
+and then import the library into your Jupyter notebook

 import pyodbc

 pyodbc is going to be the bridge between SQL and Python.
-This makes access easy to ODBC (Open Database Connectivity) databases.
-ODBC was developed by SQL Access Group in the early ’90s as an API (Application Programming Interface) to access databases.
-These DBMS (Database management Systems) are compliant with ODBC.
+This makes access to ODBC (Open Database Connectivity) databases easy.
+SQL Access Group developed ODBC in the early ’90s as an API (Application Programming Interface) to access databases.
+These DBMS (Database management Systems) are compliant with ODBC drivers.

 • MySQL